Algebraic-Programming/Spark/README.md

 `${ALP_SPARK_PATH}/lpf_java_wrapper` directory.
 Finally, it prints some options that should be manually inserted in the configuration file for spark executors `${SPARK_HOME}/conf/spark-defaults.conf`.
-Thes options add the JNI lookup paths to execute ALP native code from within the Spark application.
+These options add the JNI lookup paths to execute ALP native code from within the Spark application.

 # Running examples